sashzabegalin/sashazabegalin/README.md

 # Hello there 👋

-My name is Marek and I am a Software Engineer.
-I am currently a Technical Team Lead and Researcher in the fields of Computer Science, Artificial intelligence and Sustainability, lately also focusing on policies and the decision making in these fields.
+My name is Sasha Zabegalin and I am a student at the University of California, San Diego.
+I am currently majoring in Cognitive Science - Machine Learning & Neural and minoring in Data Science.
+Currently, I am a Research Assistant at the San Diego Supercomputer Center located in the beautiful city of La Jolla, California.
+My research deels in the fields of Computer Science, Artificial intelligence, Machine Learning, Neural Networks, and Data Science.
 If you find my expertise useful, don't hesitate to [get in touch 📨](mailto:azabegalin@ucsd.edu)!

 [![Sasha's GitHub stats](https://github-readme-stats.vercel.app/api?username=sashazabegalin)](https://github.com/sashazabegalin/github-readme-stats)